coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/README.md

-# Welcome: Microsoft Defender for Endpoint on Linux
+# Microsoft Defender for Endpoint on Linux

 ## Introduction
 :information_source:**What this lab IS/ISN'T about**<br>